Donna Reed: Metro-Goldwyn-Mayer

-Reed collaborated with her Denison High school chemistry teacher Edward R. Tompkins (who, as noted earlier, worked on the Manhattan Project) on the 1947 MGM film The Beginning or the End, which dealt with the history and concerns of the atom bomb.
-Reed helped provide the story but did not appear in the final film.
-Reed was top billed in a romantic comedy Faithful in My Fashion (1946) with Tom Drake which lost money.
+Reed collaborated with her Denison High School chemistry teacher Edward R. Tompkins (who worked on the Manhattan Project) on the 1947 MGM film The Beginning or the End, which dealt with the history and concerns of the atom bomb.
+Reed contributed to the story but does not appear in the final film.
+Reed was top-billed in a romantic comedy Faithful in My Fashion (1946) with Tom Drake.

-MGM lent her to RKO Pictures for the role of Mary Bailey in Frank Capra's It's a Wonderful Life.
+MGM lent Reed to RKO for the role of Mary Bailey in Frank Capra's It's a Wonderful Life.
 The film has since been named as one of the 100 best American films ever made by the American Film Institute and is regularly aired on television during the Christmas season.
 Reed later said it was "the most difficult film I ever did.
 No director ever demanded as much of me."

-Back at MGM she appeared in Green Dolphin Street (1947) with Lana Turner and Van Heflin, a big hit.
+Back at MGM, she appeared in Green Dolphin Street (1947) with Lana Turner and Van Heflin, a financial hit.

-Reed was borrowed by Paramount to make two films with Alan Ladd, Beyond Glory (1948), where she replaced Joan Caulfield at the last moment, and Chicago Deadline (1949).
-In 1949 she expressed a desire for better roles.
+Paramount borrowed Reed for two films with Alan Ladd, Beyond Glory (1948), where she replaced Joan Caulfield at the last minute, and Chicago Deadline (1949).
+In 1949, Reed expressed a desire for better roles.